tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Such an assurance can be achieved using attestation which is a process by which an entity produces Evidence about itself that another party can use to appraise whether that entity is found in a secure state.
 This document describes a series of protocol extensions to the TLS 1.3 handshake that enables the binding of the TLS authentication key to a remote attestation session.
 This enables an entity capable of producing attestation Evidence, such as a confidential workload running in a Trusted Execution Environment (TEE), or an IoT device that is trying to authenticate itself to a network access point, to present a more comprehensive set of security metrics to its peer.
-These extensions have been designed to allow the peers to use any attestation technology, in any remote attestation topology, and mutually.
+These extensions have been designed to allow the peers to use any attestation technology, in any remote attestation topology, and to use them mutually.

 --- middle